Operation Grapes of Wrath: Operation

 Spreading panic among the civilian population is prohibited by International Humanitarian Law.
-In a rare public intervention in an ongoing conflict the International Committee of the Red Cross (ICRC) flatly condemned the Israeli attack on Qana and further stated:
+In a rare public intervention in an ongoing conflict, the International Committee of the Red Cross (ICRC) flatly condemned the Israeli attack on Qana and further stated:

 The ICRC draws attention to the fact that there are still almost 60,000 civilians in the areas of southern Lebanon where military operations are taking place.
 The orders to evacuate an entire region - in this case contrary to international humanitarian law - issued to the inhabitants of villages in southern Lebanon, do not exempt Israel from the obligation to respect the civilians still on the spot.

 Israel blockaded the ports of Beirut, Sidon and Tyre.
-Near Beirut, a Syrian military post was bombed on 12 April by Israeli aircraft, resulting in the death of one soldier and injuring seven others.
+On 12 April, near Beirut, a Syrian military post was bombed by Israeli aircraft, resulting in the death of one soldier and injuring seven others.
 On 13 April, Israel struck an ambulance in Mansouri, killing 2 women and 4 children.
-On early morning of 14 April the electrical transformer station at Bsalim was hit by an airstike; the following day Lebanon's largest transformer station at Jumhour, five miles east of Beirut, was also destroyed.
+On 14 April the electrical transformer station at Bsalim was hit by an airstike.
+The following day Lebanon's largest transformer station at Jumhour, five miles east of Beirut, was destroyed.
 The air-raids left Beirut without electricity.

-The following day the perimeter of Beirut Airport was bombed, killing four civilians and two Lebanese soldiers.
+On 16 April, the perimeter of Beirut Airport was bombed, killing four civilians and two Lebanese soldiers.
 Twenty-four people were wounded.
-The UNIFIL base outside Qana was shelled on 18 April, killing 105 villagers sheltering in the compound.
+On 18 April, the UNIFIL base outside Qana was shelled, killing 105 villagers sheltering in the compound.

 It is estimated 400,000 people left their homes in southern Lebanon and 16,000 residents of Kiryat Shimona fled south during the bombardment.